·Research

 In the recent ExploitGym evaluation of frontier coding agents on real-world exploitation tasks ([1]), this property is visible in the trajectory traces.
 An agent attempting to exploit a V8 type-confusion vulnerability first attempted a direct file read against /flag, observed that the file was mode 400 and owned by root, abandoned the direct-read strategy, and pivoted to a memory-corruption pipeline that culminated in a setcontext-based redirection through system("/challenge/catflag").
 The pivot was not pre-planned.
 It was selected at runtime based on the failure of the prior strategy.
 The full chain ran through approximately twelve phases in seventy-one minutes.

 Monitoring designed against scripted behavior treats the trajectory as a sequence of discrete events to be matched against indicators.
 Monitoring against an adapting agent must treat the trajectory as a state machine whose transitions are themselves driven by inference.
-The latter is a different object and requires different observation.
-Logging events is not enough; the monitor must observe the agent's belief updates, which means observing intermediate reasoning, not just final actions, with the caveats about reasoning faithfulness that we address in Section 8.
+This requires observing belief updates and intermediate reasoning alongside final actions.
+Section 8 addresses the limits of reasoning as evidence.

 4.3 Compositional escalation